Official Guide and Playing Rules for 2019

 HUFF-N-PUFFERS SENIOR SOFTBALL LEAGUE

-ASA Softball Playing Rules.
-Any suggestions, proposed changes, or revisions to the rules should be submitted in writing during regular Meetings or at the Governing Board meetings.
+rules must be submitted in writing during regular meetings or at a Governing Board Meeting

 JERRY BACHER -- CHAIRMAN